 It was five-fifteen when she paused in front of Perry's plateglass windows.
-Still fifteen minutes store, for a conference: And once Henry Sullivan's store, Perry's main again she would be made to feel . competitor in this busy mid-western that she was outside of his real life, city.
-Inside Sullivan's, she knew, excluded from that important life was an all-pervading air of luxury and wealth: thick carpets, showcases empty except for a few carefully arranged bits of merchandise, obsequious, low-voiced clerks.
+Still fifteen minutes before the store closed.
+She dawdled, looking at the window displays, glancing across the street at Henry Sullivan's store, Perry's main city.
+Inside Sullivan's, she knew, was an all-pervading air of luxury and wealth: thick carpets, showcases empty except for a few carefully arranged bits of merchandise, obsequious, low-voiced clerks.
 For until recently Sullivan's had been the store-until John had thrown down the challenge and set out to prove that he could capture at least some of the Sullivan's wealthy customers.